Scoma’s

 The Space

 Two floors with bay views from most tables.
-The downstairs is the old-school SF seafood joint, dark and clubby.
+Downstairs is the old SF seafood room, dark and clubby.
 Upstairs is brighter with picture windows over the water.

 Practical Info